PM Modi Predicts End of BJD Rule in Odisha on June 4 | Politics

 PM Modi Predicts End of BJD Rule in Odisha on June 4

-Prime Minister Narendra Modi on Monday called himself son of Lord Jagannath and asserted that the expiry date of the BJD government in Odisha is June 4, the day the assembly election results will be announced.Addressing his first election rally in the state, Modi urged people to give a chance to the BJP to make Odisha the number one state in the country.In an apparent dig at BJD president and Chief Minister Naveen Patnaik, the prime minister said, Odisha needs a CM who understands Odia language and culture.
-The BJP will form a double-engine government here after the ongoing elections.
+Prime Minister Narendra Modi on Monday asserted that the expiry date of the BJD government in Odisha is June 4, the day the assembly election results will be announced.Addressing his first election rally in the state, Modi urged people to give a chance to the BJP to make Odisha the number one state in the country.In an apparent dig at BJD president and Chief Minister Naveen Patnaik, the prime minister said, Odisha needs a CM who understands Odia language and culture.
+The BJP will form a double-engine government here after elections.

 - Country: